Quad City Air Show

-The Quad City Airshow was an annual event at the Davenport Municipal Airport in Davenport, Iowa and was the largest airshow in the state of Iowa.
+The Quad City Airshow is an annual event at the Davenport Municipal Airport in Davenport, Iowa and is the largest airshow in the state of Iowa.

 Performers and performances

-The Quad City Airshow was hosted at the Davenport Municipal Airport since 1987.
-It is one of the longest continuous running airshow and the largest airshow in the state of Iowa.
+The Quad City Airshow has been hosted at the Davenport Municipal Airport since 1987.
+It is one of the longest-running airshows and the largest airshow in the state of Iowa.
 The show has hosted all of the North American Military Demonstration Teams, and several International performers.
 The 2016 air show which was held June 25th and 26th was headlined by the ACC F-16 demo team & Tora!
 Tora!
 Tora!